EkispertWebService/guide-book/docs/extension.md

 ### Extensions

-Extensions are small software programs that customize the browsing experience.
+Extensions are small programs that customize the browsing experience.

 We will introduce several helpful extensions.